Prev/HotFunctions/README.md

 ### Step1: Configure a worker node (or worker nodes)

 Follow the "How to run" section on [worker front page](./worker_front).
-Visit http://localhost:8222/execute?name=W1 to test worker node (This command will execute function `W1` and send you a response).
+After configuration, visit http://localhost:8222/execute?name=W1 to test worker node.
-Reponse would be like below:
+(This command will execute function `W1` and send you a response) Reponse would be like below:

 ```json